AlexandrosMelissas/EleonwrasHouse/README.md

 4. Firebase Functions (for contact) and Firebase Database (backend)
 5. Wavify plugin for SVG wave animation

-# Created and Deisnged by Alex Melissas
+# Created and Designed by Alex Melissas